GBLS/docassemble-MAEvictionDefense/README.md

 # docassemble.MAEvictionDefense

-A guided interview for pro se eviction defense in Massachusetts.
+A guided interview for pro se eviction defense in Massachusetts, using the project name MADE, Massachusetts Defense for Eviction.
 Generates an Answer form, Request for Discovery, and accompanying forms and motions.

 ## Changelog
+* 2019-06-04 Language translation prep
+* 2019-05-28 Added question IDs
 * 2019-05-01 Improved instructions for discovery requests
 * 2019-03-25 Cleaned up instructions, bugfixes
 * Bugfix - ls_email